Every web page needs a title and having a good and unique one is a crucial part of any online Technical Search Engine Optimisation (SEO) strategy.

 As you may have guessed from its name, the contents of the title tag tell us what your web page is about.

 Your homepage title might be “Welcome to Company name”, while the title on your About Us page could be “About Company name”.
 “Contact Company name” would be a fairly good title for your contact page.
-Those are simple examples, but highly relevant.
+Those are simple examples, although still highly relevant.
+Most of the time, you don’t need to overcomplicate it.

 If you wrote a blog post about the importance of the title tag for SEO, the title of that page might be something like “Simple SEO wins with the title tag”.

-In short, the contents of the title must be relevant to your pages content.
+In short, the contents of the title must be relevant to the content of your page.
 Having a page title that says “Free trips to Bermuda”, when your website is actually about how to make porridge will gain you no visitors, and won’t help your rank in search engines either.

 Where does the title tag go?

-The tag goes in the <head> of your document, and there can only be one per web page.
-Ideally, your website would have a different title per page.
+If you’re hand coding your web page, the tag goes in the <head> of your document, and there can only be one per web page.

 If you’re using a Content Management System (CMS) such as WordPress, Shopify or Squarespace then these platforms will normally create a title for you, most likely from whatever you have named the page (eg: About Us, Contact Us etc).